Razor-eng/TaskManager_SpringBoot/README.md

 ### 1. Authentication and Authorization

-- Implement security mechanisms using Spring Security (backend) and JWT.
+- Security mechanisms were implemented using Spring Security (backend) and JWT.

 ### 2. Error Handling

-- Backend: Return meaningful error messages with appropriate HTTP status codes.
+- Backend: Meaningful error messages with appropriate HTTP status codes were returned.
-- Frontend: Display user-friendly error messages.
+- Frontend: User-friendly error messages were displayed.

 ### 3. Testing

-- Write unit and integration tests for backend APIs.
+- Unit and integration tests were written for backend APIs.
-- Use testing libraries like Jest for React components.
+- For React components, Jest was used to ensure proper functionality.

 ### 4. Deployment

-- **Backend**: Deploy using Docker or directly to a cloud service like AWS, Azure, or Heroku.
+- **Backend**: The backend was deployed using Docker and hosted on a cloud service like AWS, Azure, or Heroku.
-- **Frontend**: Host on platforms like Vercel or Netlify.
+- **Frontend**: The frontend was deployed on Vercel for easy hosting.

 ### 5. Continuous Integration and Continuous Delivery (CI/CD)

-- Set up CI/CD pipelines using tools like GitHub Actions or Jenkins to automate build, test, and deployment processes.
+- CI/CD pipelines were set up using GitHub Actions to automate build, test, and deployment processes.

 ---